-Name Independent Supplementary information Reasons for appointment

-officer related to the

-criteria

-Yoshihisa Tetsu Yes As a certified public accountant, has a high level of specialized knowledge and a wealth of experience in financial and accounting matters, which we have determined are being utilized for the Company's audit operations.
+Name Independent officer Supplementary information related to the criteria Reasons for appointment Yoshihisa Tetsu Yes As a certified public accountant, has a high level of specialized knowledge and a wealth of experience in financial and accounting matters, which the Company has determined are being utilized for the Company's audit operations.
 In addition, he has no relationship with the Company's affiliated companies, major shareholders, main transaction parties or other, and is not receiving large monetary compensation or other types of financial gain and is therefore considered sufficiently independent.
 Makoto Matsuo Yes As a lawyer well versed in corporate legal affairs, appropriately executes the Company's audit operations with his specialized perspective.
 In addition, he has no relationship with the Company's affiliated companies, major shareholders, main transaction parties or other, and is not receiving large monetary compensation or other types of financial gain and is therefore considered sufficiently independent.
-Takashi Kawachi Yes Having held key positions in local and central government, has a high level of insight and a wealth of experience in public administration, which we have determined will serve well in the Company's Audit operations.
+Takashi Kawachi Yes Having held key positions in local and central government, has a high level of insight and a wealth of experience in public administration, which the Company has determined are being utilized in the Company's audit operations.
 In addition, he has no relationship with the Company's affiliated companies, major shareholders, main transaction parties or other, and is not receiving large monetary compensation or other types of financial gain and is therefore considered sufficiently independent.